 Josah turned to the younger boy and extended his arm.
 Caleb clasped his forearm and pulled him close.
 Making every word count, Caleb said, “You’re one of us now.
 You are an Evermore.”

 Nodding his head, he looked at the two boys.
-Conall, the same age as Josah, donned a beret that held his long blonde hair in place.
+Conall, the same age as Josah, donned a beret that held his long hair in place.
 He wore a tan tunic and vest, a wide belt carrying a ship’s knife in its sheath, and baggy trousers tucked into his boots.

 Caleb, two years younger, wasn’t as tall as Conall, his blonde hair trimmed around his ears.
 He wore a loose-fitting linen shirt, vest, and leather trousers midway down his leg.
-Josah grinned, realizing he dressed the same way.
+Josah smiled, realizing he dressed the same way.
 “You two look like high sea bandits.
 Go on, get out of here.
 I’ll see you in a fortnight.”